sjanel/aeronet/README.md

 #### HttpServer

 The core server of `aeronet`.
-It is mono-threaded process based on a reactor pattern powered by `epoll` with a blocking running event loop.
+It is a mono-threaded process based on a reactor pattern powered by `epoll` with a blocking running event loop.
 The call to `run()` (or `runUntil(<predicate>)`) is blocking, and can be stopped by another thread by calling `stop()` on this instance.
 The non-blocking APIs launch the event loop in the background.
 Use `start()` when you want a void convenience that manages an internal handle for you, or `startDetached()` (and the related `startDetachedAndStopWhen(<predicate>)`, `startDetachedWithStopToken(<stop token>)`) when you need an `AsyncHandle` you can inspect or control explicitly.